 Q. What terrain falls into the Scope of Practice for the Multi-Pitch Instructor?

 Draft: Multi-Pitch Instructor terrain is outdoor terrain that is not “remote terrain” and up to 4 pitches in length, not to exceed 400 feet.
-Approaches and descents should not be complex and only require minimal short-pitching.
+Approaches and descents should not be complex and only require minimal short-pitching and short-roping.
 At any point on route, retreat should be available via two 60 meter rappels.
 If referencing the commitment grades MPI terrain is similar to Grade II.

 |Example Routes within the MPI SOP||Example Routes outside the MPI SOP|